-Example 5.5.6 In Evaluate $\int \frac{1}{x \ln x} dx$.
+Example 5.6.6 Integrating by substitution Evaluate $\int \frac{1}{x \ln x} dx$.

 SOLUTION This is another example where there does not seem to be an obvious composition of functions.
-The line of thinking used in Example 5.5.5 is useful here: choose something for u and consider what this implies du must be.
+The line of thinking used in Example 5.6.5 is useful here: choose something for u and consider what this implies du must be.
 If u can be chosen such that du also appears in the integrand, then we have chosen well.